phpearth/docs/php/intro/basics.md

 echo 'Hello world';
 ```

-And run it in command line with:
+And run it in the command line with:

 ```bash
 php hello.php